Skip to main content

 Prerequisites

 You need Python 3.10 or newer, a local virtual environment, and the project installed in editable mode.
+No system-level services are required for a first run: Scriptoria stores its catalog in a local SQLite vault and writes runtime data under a managed directory tree.

 Install